FelixAnna/keep-hands-on/important/kxsw/wireguard/readme.md

 1. Go to the resource group in azure portal
 2. select "vpnservernsg" (Network security group)
 3. click "Inbound security rules"
-4. click "default-tcp-80" and "default-ssh", change their action to "Deny" and save
+4. click "default-tcp" and "default-ssh", change their action to "Deny" and save

 If you want to add new client or connect to the server later, you need to Allow those 2 rules in advance.